E0167358/movie-app/README.md

 CREATE DATABASE peopledb OWNER people;
 ```

-If you use a local PostgreSQL, both databases are on port 5432, so set
-people-service's URL to port 5432 in
-`people-service/src/main/resources/application.properties`.
+The connection settings are already in each service's `application.properties`,
+so there is nothing to edit.

-The credentials above are local development defaults and are committed on
+The credentials are local development defaults and are committed on purpose so
-purpose so the project runs out of the box.
-A real deployment would read them
+the project runs out of the box.
+A real deployment would read them from the
-from the environment.
+environment.

 Tables are created by Flyway the first time each service starts.
 No manual
 schema steps.